N.1 Investigators

 5. ENOS Trial Investigators, Bath PMW, Woodhouse L, Scutt P, Krishnan K, Wardlaw JM, Bereczki D, Sprigg N, Berge E, Beridze M, Caso V, Chen C, Christensen H, Collins R, El Etribi A, Laska AC, Lees KR, Ozturk S, Phillips S, Pocock S, de Silva HA, Szatmari S, Utton S. “Efficacy of nitric oxide, with or without continuing antihypertensive treatment, for management of high blood pressure in acute stroke (ENOS): a partial-factorial randomised controlled trial.”
 Lancet, (IF=39.207), (2015).

-Dr. Chester DRUM
+A/Prof. Chester DRUM

 SELECTED PUBLICATIONS